Intro

 Tips for maintaining Harmony:

 1).
-Connect with a hug or kiss before you leave for the day – know one thing that your partner is doing for the day before you leave.
+Connect with a hug or kiss before you leave – know one thing your partner is doing for the day before you leave.

 2).
 Connect with a hug or kiss when you two reunite after the day.